Drakodin/drakodin/README.md

 ## 💡 Active Projects
 * [material-ui-dropdown](https://github.com/Drakodin/material-ui-dropdown) - Dropdown component for React in the Material UI style for use in pages and/or forms.
 Differs from the combo-box or checkbox autocomplete component due to the use of a fixed number of inputs.
-* [drakodin.github.io](https://drakodin.github.io) - WIP portfolio website to present active and past projects.
-Demo for the prior project available.
+* [drakodin.github.io](https://drakodin.github.io) - WIP personal website.
+Note that the LinkedIn name and name used don't match because the former is my legal, the latter is my preferred.
 * A Count von Count Discord Bot
 * A web component library, API, and service for a startup idea prototype